 We maintain an omnibus stock incentive plan.
 This plan provides for the granting of stock options, shares of restricted stock and stock appreciation rights.
 The Board of Directors has designated 1,700,000 shares of common stock available for the grant of awards under the plan.
-Remaining shares available to be granted under the plan as of October 2, 2011 were 168,543.
+Remaining shares available to be granted under the plan as of April 1, 2012 were 170,743.
 Awards that expire or are canceled without delivery of shares become available for re-issuance under the plan.
 We issue new shares of common stock to satisfy stock option exercises.

 Nonqualified and incentive stock options and shares of restricted stock have been granted to our officers, outside directors and specified employees under our stock incentive plan.
 Stock options granted under the plan may not be issued with an exercise price less than the fair market value of the common stock on the date the option is granted.
 Stock options become exercisable as determined at the date of grant by the Compensation Committee of the Board of Directors.
 The options expire 5 to 10 years after the grant date unless an earlier expiration date is set at the time of grant.
 The options vest 1 to 4 years after the date of grant.
-Shares of Directors at the time the shares are granted and have a minimum vesting period of three years from the date of grant.
+Shares of restricted stock granted under the plan are subject to vesting criteria determined by the Compensation Committee of the Board of Directors at the time the shares are granted and have a minimum vesting period of three years from the date of grant.
 Restricted shares granted have voting and dividend rights, regardless if the shares are vested or unvested.
 The restricted stock grants issued to date vest 3 years after the date of grant.